Skip to content

 Sherwin Williams Whitetail vs Greek Villa

-Greek Villa is another orange white that is super popular.
-(I have actually written a whole post about it.)
+Greek Villa is another beigey white that is super popular.
+(I have also written a whole post about it.)

 Sherwin Williams Whitetail vs a number of other whites including Greek Villa on a color card

 Greek Villa is darker and more gray/muted that Whitetail.
-The LRV of Greek Villa is 84, so it is close to the same as Whitetail.
+The LRV of Greek Villa is 84, so it is right in between Whitetail and Alabaster.

 A room with Greek villa on half of the wall and Whitetail on the other half above a rattan dining set.